coursehero/slacktee/README.md

 ```
 usage: slacktee.sh [options]
   options:
     -h, --help                  Show this help.
     -n, --no-buffering          Post input values without buffering.
     -f, --file                  Post input values as a file.
-    -c, --channel      Post input values to this channel.
+    -c, --channel channel_name  Post input values to this channel.
-    -u, --username     This username is used for posting.
+    -u, --username user_name    This username is used for posting.
-    -i, --icon         This icon is used for posting.
+    -i, --icon icon_name        This icon is used for posting.
-    -t, --title        This title is added to posts.
+    -t, --title title_string    This title is added to posts.
 ```

 If you'd like to post the output of `ls` command, you can do it like this.